Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 Power Analysis
 --------------

-For DSPLIB elements, a common parameter *DUMP_VCD* can be used to harvest dynamic power consumption.
-Once set, VCD file of the simulation data is captured and PDM (Power Design Manager) calculates power metrics.
+For DSPLIB elements, a naming convention 'VCD' can be used to harvest dynamic power consumption.
+Once 'VCD' string is added within the test name, VCD file of the simulation data is captured and PDM (Power Design Manager) calculates power metrics.
 User can find detailed power reports in `pwr_test` folder under their corresponding test result directory.
-Dymanic power result can also be found in the `logs/status_<config_details>.txt` file.
+Dynamic power result can also be found in the `logs/status_<config_details>.txt` file.

 .. _CONFIGURATION_PARAMETERS: